foundry-vtt-community/wiki.js/development/guides/SD-tutorial/SD04-templatejson.md

 ## Actors vs. Items

 What is the difference between an Actor and an Item?
 That depends on what your system needs, and only you can answer that question.
 On a technical level, actors will have tokens and can be added to scenes, while items are typically only used for creating compendium content and then attaching those to actors as owned items.
-Items are not just items/equipment in most RPG systems; they can be other things as well such as Class Features, Spells, or Feats.
+Items are not just equipment in most RPG systems; they can be other things as well such as Class Features, Spells, or Feats.
 If your system needs to track more than a few properties on something that can be added to character sheets as a discreet piece, it should probably be an item type.

 For example, this snippet would add three different item types to your system, some of which share features: